prachisingh25/Calculator/README.md

-# new
-demo repository
-This is an edit.
+This is a web based calculator.
-User 1: edit
-User 2: ok